 Spouses saving for an eventual retirement during their working years often have different timelines for leaving the corporate world behind.
-While a difference in retirement dates essentially eliminates one income stream and helps couples ease slowly into their golden years, careful advance planning can go a long way to ensuring their financial goals stay on track.
+While a difference in retirement dates can eliminate one income stream and help couples ease slowly into their golden years, careful planning can help ensure their financial goals stay on track.
 Following are three tips that soon-to-be retirees should consider.

-The longer a retiree waits to claim Social Security benefits, the larger the amount he or she will receive.
-When possible, non-working spouses should postpone collecting Social Security until they are 70 years old in order to receive the largest possible monthly benefits.
-However, this may not be financially viable for some couples nor may it make sense when either spouse has significant health issues.
-At a minimum, a retired spouse should try to wait until age 67 to receive 85 percent of his or her full benefit.
+The longer you wait to claim Social Security, the greater the benefit you will receive.
+While you can begin claiming these benefits when you reach 62, non-working spouses should wait until they are 70 to receive the largest possible monthly benefits.
+However, when one or both spouses have significant health issues, this timing delay may not be possible.
+At a minimum, try to wait until age 67 to receive 85 percent of your full Social Security benefit.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email firstname.lastname@example.org.
+About the Author: Lee F. Hediger is a co-founding director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or firstname.lastname@example.org.

-Lee F. Hediger is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Lee F. Hediger is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.